Yuan1819/message_app/README.rst

 Setup project
 --------------
+* Update python version in Pipfile (it should be same as your python version)
 * Run this command to install requirement packages:

     $ pipenv install

+* Run this command to activate python environment:

+    $ pipenv shell

 * Update DATABASE_URL in **.env** file like this format: